boson-lepton/classify/README.md

 Parameters:

 - Default kernel used is RBF.
-- C is the penalty parameter - 0.009.
+- C is the penalty parameter - 100.
 This parameter controls the width of the margin and hence tune the bias-variance tradeoff.
+- Gamma is 0.0001
 - Kernel coeff is auto.

-Since there is no difference between the Logistic Regression model and the SVM model I went with the Logistic Regression model.
+Since SVC model gives microscopically better result than Logistic Regression model, model I went with the SVC model.
+For all practical purposes the results will be similar as is obvious from the accuracy scores.